haruki-sugarsun/hacky-helper-crx/NEXT_TODO.md

 - Break down the plan in "Strategy and Next Steps" and add details as much as possible.
   - Refer the "Example Plan" for example steps.
 - Repeat until we get to the confidence about what to do and where to change.
-- Typically, start implementation with "Work on this. with checking whether each change plan is already done or not."
+- Typically, instruct the agent to start implementation with
+  - "Work on the Strategy and Next Steps. with checking whether each change plan is already done or not."

 ## Example Plan